 The volunteer will lead the English classes on his/her own, but we will aid the volunteer with setting up a teaching schedule, give them ideas for games/ teaching methods, etc. Experience has shown, though, that the after school “playtime” in English is equally, if not more, important for improving the child’s English proficiency.
 Therefore, we encourage our volunteers to spend time with the kids in the afternoon: Go swimming with them, go fishing, and play games.

-While in the project area, the volunteer will stay be “homestaying” with a Lao family.
+While in the project area, the volunteer will stay be “home staying” with a Lao family.
 They will share their house, eat their food and get an insight into Lao family life.
-He or she will get a true Lao experience, far away from where the average traveler goes – this is an experience that you will not forget for the rest of your life.
-Their work will make a real impact on the village children’s’ life, improving their chances of getting a good job later on.
+He or she will get a true Lao experience, far away from where the average traveller goes – this is an experience that you will not forget for the rest of your life.
+Their work will make a real impact on the village children’s life, improving their chances of getting a good job later on.

 The foundation will pay for food and accommodation, while the volunteer is in the project area.
-We will not cover costs for health insurance and visa, though.”
+We will not cover costs for health insurance (get an affordable & comprehensive insurance policy online) and visa, though.”